micheleangioni/node-lessons/lessons/lesson13-ImageUploadWithAWS/readme.md

 Add then a PUT endpoint `'/:id/image/signed-url` to the users service.
 It will have to retrieve the `fileType` request query parameter, call the `s3client.js` library to create a signed url and return it to the client.

-In order to keep our code simple, we assume here that a User always has an profile image, which is not true for newly registered user.
+In order to keep our code simple, we assume here that a User has always a profile image, which is actually not true for newly registered user.
-We then leave to the frontend the burden to check whether the image really exists and, if not, use a default image.
+We then leave to the Front-end the burden to check whether the image really exists and, if not, to use a default image.

 Things can of course be done differently, for example saving into the `users` collection of the database the url of the uploaded image.
 This would also avoid to hardcode the image url in our application.